Parsa-GP/OpenBali/README.md

 [^1]: exact serial number of the keyboard: `T-TGK311-BL210400119`.
-[^2]: When i was testing with different data and data length, my keyboard did not show any weired signs. so my guess is messing around with this script on other keyboards is fine.
+[^2]: When i was testing with different data and data length, my keyboard did not show any weired signs. so my guess is messing around with this script on other keyboards is fine. the worse that did happen during testing was that the leds turned off, but the keys were still working and i did manage to switch to another mode